 Legumes are often overlooked when cooking and that needs to change.
-Not only are they healthy and delicious, they’re also sustainable.
-We’ve compiled a list of the most important types of legumes and will explain what makes them so environmentally friendly and healthy.
+Not only are they healthy and delicious, they’re also super sustainable.
+We’ve compiled a list of the most important types of legumes, their benefits and how to cook them.

 The Most Important Types of Legumes